thoughtram/blog/_posts/2016-02-22-angular-2-change-detection-explained.md

 I'd like to thank [Jurgen Van De Moere](http://twitter.com/jvandemo) for being a **huge** help and support when I was preparing this talk.
 He spent a lot of time with me discussing my understandings and raised a lot of good questions that helped me put this content together.
 He also made sure that the demos look as nice as they do.
 His CSS skills are amazing - Jurgen, thank you so so much for being such a supportive and nice person.

-I'd also like to thank [Victor Savkin](http://twitter.com/victorsavkin) for answering a lot of my questions regarding change detection in Angular 2, plus all the very informative articles that he's written - Thanks Victor!
+I'd also like to thank [Victor Savkin](http://twitter.com/victorsavkin) for answering a lot of my questions regarding change detection in Angular, plus all the very informative articles that he's written - Thanks Victor!